 One of the primary objectives of our trips is experiential learning—actively interacting with a foreign culture through service work and travel.
-Use of portable electronics are permitted during appropriate times on the trip, such as bus rides and quiet reflection time.
-Students must comply with Program Leader directives regarding their devices use and storage.
+Use of portable electronics are permitted during appropriate times on the trip, such as bus rides, digital storytelling and quiet reflection time.
+Students must comply with Program Leader directives regarding their devices: use and storage.

 Our tours are all-inclusive programs: supervision, transportation, lodging and meals– but not drinks other than water.
 There will be opportunities to shop for souvenirs and support socially-conscious artists.
 We suggest $80 to $200.00 USD per week for elective personal expenses.